Top 10 best things to do in Tampere Finland. Ideas, attractions, pictures, general information and interesting historical facts

 For example a traffic tunnel of 2,3 kilometers, going under the city center and beneath the Tammerkoski rapids, enables the city to expand and improve the city area on the shores of Näsijärvi and replace the roads for traffic with a nice living area.

 Another ongoing debate is regarding the plans to build a tram system to the city.
 There are also big plans to build more high buildings to city centre like The Tower Hotel Of Tampere (See on map; Tampereen Tornihotelli in Finnish) and Tampere Central Arena above the railway station.

 Things to do in Tampere?
-The number one tourist attraction and fun for the whole family is the Särkänniemi amusement park, which includes a dolphinarium where you can meet and have fun watching the bottlenose dolphins charming your whole family.
-In Särkänniemi area also stands Finland's highest building Näsinneula Observation Wower (built in 1971; 168 metres high) - which is the landmark of the city and is topped by a revolving famous fine dining restaurant at the height of 120 m.
+The number one tourist attraction and fun for the whole family is the Särkänniemi amusement park.
+In Särkänniemi area also stands Finland's highest building Näsinneula Observation Tower (built in 1971; 168 metres high) - which is the landmark of the city and is topped by a revolving famous fine dining restaurant at the height of 120 m.

 Other sites of interest and definately in top 10 things to do and see in Tampere are the Pyynikki Observation Tower (26 metres high) and the its very popular cafeteria with delicious doughnuts, which are baked daily on the spot and always served fresh and warm.
 In Pyynikki area you can feel an unique athmosphere with breathtaking views to the city centre and far beyond the both big lakes Näsijärvi and Pyhäjärvi.